scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

 $$

 and concluding that as the cardinal of $$J$$ increases, $$\sum \psi_j^2$$ is typically much smaller than $$1$$ because of the relation $$\sum \psi_j = 1$$.
-This is also the approach used in *Advanced Portfolio Management* to justify that the idiosyncratic volatility of the market portfolio itself is comparatively small[^2].
+This last approach is also used in *Advanced Portfolio Management* to justify that the idiosyncratic volatility of the market portfolio itself is comparatively small[^2].
 However, another argument could be made for the market
 portfolio: since we are regressing asset returns onto the market portfolio return, the beta of the market portfolio is one and its residual is zero *by definition*, therefore its idiosyncratic volatility is trivially zero.
-I started to speculate about the presence of a circular argument somewhere, and indeed we can observe more rigorously that
+Thinking about this, I started to speculate about the presence of a circular argument somewhere, and indeed we can observe more rigorously that

 $$
 \begin{align}